disaverio/canvas-board/README.md

 ### .setPosition([position])
 Set pieces on board according to position passed as parameter. _position_ is an optional string in [FEN](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation)-like notation (coherent to current board dimensions): if no value is passed then board is cleaned.
 Each char of string indicates label of a piece.
-Only labels of one char are accepted.

 **Parameters:** (position: string) - Optional, default: nothing, clear the board
 **Returns:** void